we-taper/Draft/README.markdown

 # An Outline of Notes of Drafts Included

-1. **Finished**
+## Finished

 Here in this folder, are notes that are considered finished and are not likely to be updated, unless to correct spelling, grammar, etc.

 * **Light Harvesting** Course Note

         Notes taken when I was attending the course *An Introduction to Light Harvesting in Bacteria and Plants*.

 * Notes of **Lectures on the Frontiers of Physics**, a course designed for professors to introduce their own fields.

 * Notes of *Physical Challenges of Quantum Computation*, the dissertation of professor MH.
 Wong.
 Although I did not finish it, I may not read it anymore.

+## Active

+## Dormant

-2. Complex Geometry - index of ...
+1. Complex Geometry - index of ...

     This is intended for keeping a index of notation of the course *Introduction to Algebraic Geometry* (which actually teaches